What's the Sitch with Situational Irony?

 That's why we're going to dissect situational irony in this article, including:

-• Some final tips to master this type of writing
+- Some final tips to master this tool

 And I promise this article will be more fun—or at least interesting—than rain on your wedding day.
 That will be my last “Ironic” reference in this article (and that, my writer friends, is an example of verbal irony).